Clash of Empires: The Battle of Issus 333 BC

 Alexandrian Macedonian Army

-The Macedonian army consists of 24 units inclusive of cavalry.
-It is a Mixed army which uses a 1D10 and 1D6 (highest scoring die only) for its Battle Dice and has an army ratio of 3:1.
-The primary army type is the Standing Macedonian Phalanx and the secondary army type is the Citizen Hoplite Phalanx made up of Greek allies and mercenaries.
-The Pre-generated Army Ratio Table in the rulebook shows that an army of 24 units in the ratio 3:1 will consist of 18 Primary units and 6 Secondary units.
-This means that there will be 18 Macedonian Phalanx units at Combat Rating ❸ and 6 Hoplite Phalanx units at Combat Rating ❷.
-On the Combat Rating to Fighting Bonus Conversion Table in the rulebook this equates to +14 FB for the 18 Macedonian units and +3 FB for the 6 Greek Hoplite units.
-This gives a total of +17 for the Fighting Bonus which is added to the Battle Roll.
-For Battle Bonus calculation the primary Macedonian Phalanx gets a +2 modifier in melee for close order infantry.
-This modifier is shared by the Hoplite Phalanx.
-The Macedonians also have a Heavy Cavalry upgrade which gives them a +2 modifier for mounted impetus as well as the normal +1 to Initiative for cavalry.
-Furthermore, they can achieve a Double Bonus if they roll odds or evens Battle Dice.
+Mixed Army type (Primary Standing/Secondary Citizen) with a Combat Rating of ❸/❶, which based on the number of army units i.e., 24 converts to a +13 Fighting Bonus (FB).
+Battle Dice 2D6 (highest scoring die only).
+Fighting Techniques: Mixed Fighting Techniques (MFT) consisting of Macedonian Phalanx and Hoplite Phalanx (Mercenaries) which gives the Macedonian army a +5/+8 modifier to their Battle Dice score.
+The second modifier is used if FB greater than that of the opponent.
+The Macedonians also have Heavy Cavalry which gives them a 1D6+2 Battle Advantage Die as well as the normal +1 to Initiative for cavalry.
 As for Alexander he is ranked as a Great Commander and rolls 2D6 (highest scoring die only) for Initiative and he also has a good store of Destiny points which enables him to increase his chance of success on the battlefield.
 The Macedonian army has a superior command structure +2 Initiative and for this battle Alexander has decided to place 20% of his army’s FB (i.e., +3) in reserve to protect vulnerable points in his battle line.
-This means that the normal -2 penalty to Initiative for an unwieldy Macedonian Phalanx is reduced to -1.
+This means that the normal -2 penalty to Initiative for unwieldy Macedonian Phalanx is reduced to -1.
 Therefore, the Macedonian army rolls 2D6 +2 for Initiative.

 Later Achaemenid Persian Army